 MyHealthChecked PLC is the parent company of a group specializing in the distribution, development and commercialisation of a range of at-home healthcare and wellness tests.
-A detailed review of the business activities of the Group is contained in the Joint Chairman and Chief Executive's Report.

-Business review and future developments
+Business review

-The review of the operations and future developments are contained in the Joint Chairman and Chief Executive's Report.
+A detailed review of business activities and operations of the Group is contained in the Joint Chairman and Chief Executive's Report set out on page 2.
 The results for the year are set out in the attached financial statements.

-The Directors do not recommend a final ordinary dividend for the year (2022: £nil).
+The Directors do not recommend a final ordinary dividend for the year (2023: £nil).